microsoft/qsharp-compiler/src/QsFmt/SPECIFICATION.md

 ## Input and Output
 Input files to the formatter will be the last argument(s) to the tool.
 Zero to many arguments may be given.
- - The default behavior, which is used if no input arguments are provided, is for the formatter to take as input all files with the '.qs' extension in the current working directory.
+ - (This behavior is dangerous with the default output) (Maybe don't have a default behavior if there is no inputs specified) The default behavior, which is used if no input arguments are provided, is for the formatter to take as input all files with the '.qs' extension in the current working directory.
  - Inputs can be given as one to many paths to directories, in which all files with the '.qs' extension found will be taken as input.
+   (Maybe allow any extension when specifying specific files) (Look into pattern matching and wild cards)
  - Inputs can be given as one to many paths to individual files with the '.qs' extension.
  - Inputs can be any combination of paths to files and paths to directories.
  - The `--recurse` option can be specified to process the input directories recursively for input files.
 You can specify this for all input directories, not per-directory.